Contact us

 Heroin addiction is a severe form of substance dependence characterized by the compulsive use of the opioid drug heroin.
 Heroin, derived from morphine, quickly enters the brain where it binds to opioid receptors, leading to intense feelings of pleasure and euphoria.

 Symptoms of heroin addiction include a strong craving for the drug, withdrawal symptoms such as nausea, sweating, and severe muscle aches when not using, along with behavioral changes like withdrawal from social activities and neglect of responsibilities.
-Physical signs may also include weight loss, frequent respiratory infections, and visible marks on the skin from injections.
+Physical signs include weight loss, frequent respiratory infections, and visible marks on the skin from injections.

 Treatment for heroin addiction often involves a combination of medication-assisted treatment (MAT) using methadone, buprenorphine, or naltrexone to reduce cravings and withdrawal symptoms, and behavioral therapies such as cognitive-behavioral therapy (CBT) and motivational interviewing.
 Support groups and comprehensive rehabilitation programs are also crucial for recovery.